DeepakArora76/nativescript-dna-netservices-ns-6.0/README.md

 ### - ZeroConfService
 The ZeroConfService class represents a network service, either one your application publishes or is a client of.
 This class uses multicast DNS to convey information about network services to and from your application.

-Depending on the framework, ZeroConfService can be imported in one of the following ways:
+Depending on the type of framework, ZeroConfService can be imported using one of the following ways:

 TypeScript:
 ```javascript